What is Urology?

 Where is this service provided?

-Isle of Man Urology is based at Noble’s hospital on the Isle of Man, with outpatient clinics and inpatient beds in the Noble’s hospital Private Patient Unit.
-All outpatient facilities such as radiology (X-ray) and blood clinics are provided at Noble’s hospital and there are dedicated private patient theatre lists available in the Noble’s hospital operating theatres.
+Isle of Man Urology is based at Noble’s hospital on the Isle of Man, with outpatient clinics held at the Follan Natural Health Centre in nearby Tromode.
+All private patient outpatient facilities such as radiology (X-ray), blood clinics and endoscopy services are provided at Noble’s hospital.